rafalcode/r-fresh/deseq2/README.md

 Well, sizefactors are a per sample thing, so probably the full meaning is library sizes or the number of reads a sample wa sable to provoke.

 # xampds.R
-means Example Dataset, here I daable with the log2FC value.
+means Example Dataset, here I dabble with the lfc parameter. which comes across as useful in the example data set but in real data it really cuts down on your sig genees.